criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 1. first order: specialized-unit disconnected by time and possibly sold in large quantities
 2. second order: from specialized skill, to make more money but limited by time (ex. making a website)

+==The specialized unit should be difficult to create and easy to replicate==

-## cosntruct a leverage vehicle
+## construct a leverage vehicle
 1 u effort = 5 units of pay

 ---

-# Ideas
-~~Investing money~~
-1 .Time investing 101 course:
-Time investing = investing in time not trading time for money

 Scientist - Team Producer